 a.
 Applicant's Requests and Issues: The current characterization of service for the period under review is under other than honorable conditions.
-The applicant requests an upgrade to honorable.
+The applicant requests, through counsel. an upgrade to general (under honorable conditions) along with a reentry (RE) code, separation program designator (SPD) code, and a narrative reason change.